cinnamon-bun/ssb-sqlite-index-experiment/README.md

 * 1 million messages as newline-delimited JSON, 740 mb

 Output file:
-* sqlite file, 645 mb
+* sqlite file, 645 mb on disk

 Timings on a 2013 iMac.
 Experimenting with different numbers of messages to insert in each transaction.